 Playing Gods Expansion Pack

 Playing Gods is complete, and nothing else is needed to enjoy the game.
 The cards and rules are god-neutral, and apply equally well to any gods you wish to use or create.

 However, for those players who wish to delve deep into the well of blasphemy (or just want to see deluxe cards with full-color images of the gods), I offer an Expansion Pack with 30 deluxe cards specific to the five major religions.
 They provide special attacks and defenses based on each religion’s characteristics, and are easily incorporated into the existing rules and card decks.
 You can even write your own specialized attack cards!
-Only $4.99 plus shipping.

 Playing Gods Limited Edition Idols

 The six god figures (idols) included in the Playing Gods game are unique, deluxe pawns, far more interesting and detailed than those generic cheap plastic playing pieces in most board games!
 However, official Playing Gods Limited Edition Idols are also available and sold separately.
 The Limited Edition Idols are made in the USA, hand-cast in hard resin from high-quality rubber molds, nearly 3 inches tall, and highly detailed.
 Because they are cast and finished by hand, they are more expensive to produce than the injection-molded deluxe pawns and will only have a limited production run.
 They are suitable for painting or just putting on your desk to watch the world’s gods fight it out.
-A set of six Limited Edition Idols costs $25 plus shipping.
-Check out their awesomeness in THIS photo.

 NOTE: Playing Gods is nearly sold out; if you wish to order you can try EvolveFish.com.